Why Star Trek: Voyager Isn't All That Great

 Except when it comes to our Star Trek: DS9 vs. Voyager feud.
 On that front, things can get... ugly.

-As I write this, Milo is releasing his retrospective on 1999, where he spends a suspiciously long time critiquing Deep Space Nine—likely because I’m not there to defend it.
+As I write this, Milo is releasing his retrospective on 1999, where he spends a suspiciously long time critiquing Deep Space Nine—likely because I wasn’t there to defend it.
 Well, Milo, you might produce the podcast, but I write the blogs, so its time for my written criticism of Star Trek: Voyager.

 Ah, Star Trek: Voyager.
 The Trek show with a snazzy premise: a lost starship stranded 70,000 light-years from home, a crew divided between disciplined Starfleet officers and rebel Maquis, and no backup from Starfleet.
 Sounds like the setup for a gritty, high-stakes adventure, right?
 Unfortunately, many critics think Voyager took all that potential, dropped it, and then rolled it down a wormhole.